 ISB benefits from its location in Beijing, China's ever-evolving capital and cultural center.
 As one of the world's great ancient capitals, Beijing is a vibrant modern city where tradition embraces modernity.
 Ancient palace complexes stand side-by-side the city's impressive skylines.
 Fast-food restaurants and luxury outlets share the urban landscape with street hawkers and people practicing tai chi in parks.
 Bicycles and tricycles jostle with SUVs and trucks on the city's ring roads.
 Living in Beijing provides intimate insight into China's great transformation and rise in the 21st century as the world's second-largest economy and influential global power.

 ISB is conveniently located among one of Beijing's most popular expat neighborhoods in the city's northeast Shunyi District.
 Parks, international medical clinics, and supermarkets stocked with imported groceries are all just a short stroll away.
-While the local area has developed considerably since ISB established its campus in Shunyi more than a decade ago, it still retains its quaint charm that makes it a great place to live for singles, couples, and families.
+While the local area has developed considerably since ISB established its campus in Shunyi in 2003, it still retains its quaint charm that makes it a great place to live for singles, couples, and families.
 However, newcomers can still expect to experience a culture shock when adjusting to life in Beijing.
 The language, culture, and weather are all unique, but with a positive attitude and flexibility you can progress from merely adapting to enjoying your new home.